OmniLayer/spec/RoleBasedBounties.md

 * RBBs qualify to receive other outstanding bounties, however the amount awarded to them via the RBB position in a given month will be deducted from the total value of other bounties received that month.  i.e. if a core developer contributes above and beyond and wins 10000 USD worth of bounties in a month, the 6000 USD from their RBB would subtracted from the award giving them 4000 USD in bounties and 6000 USD for the RBB for a total of 10000 USD.
 * RBBs may manage teams, and the team may qualify for outstanding bounties.
 Each team's budget should be managed independently of the team lead's personal funds.

+# Hourly Bounties

+Some tasks are more suitable to be carried out by hourly "employees", rather than a full fledged Role Based Bounty.
+We term these Hourly Bounties.
+The way it works is:

+1. We approve a budget for the Hourly Bounty in the usual process (see the Voting Rules).
+A standard budget size can be 1,000-2,500 USD, but it can vary by task.
+2. We use a standard uniform rate of 40 USD per hour.
+3. The Hourly Bounty is expected to manage and report his budget and hours.
+If the hours run out before the task is completed, or it is an ongoing task, the Hourly Bounty is expected to ask the Foundation for an refill of his budget.
+4. Like other bounties, the Hourly Bounty is entitled to Dev MSC, in accordance with the [Dev MSC distribution algorithm](https://github.com/mastercoin-MSC/spec#development-mastercoins-dev-msc-previously-reward-mastercoins)

 # The Future

 Like everything else, we will decentralize any central control to the RBB protocol.
 All of the above will be codified in a Proof of Stake voting system, and it will become part of the official Mastercoin spec.